Emaasit/carResalePrice/README.md

     Journal of Statistics Education, Vol. 16,
     <http://www.amstat.org/publications/jse/v16n3/datasets.kuiper.html>.

-I have a developed a shiny app that creates a multivariate linear regression model using the caret's cars data set.
+I have developed a shiny app that creates a multivariate linear regression model using the caret's cars data set.
 This model can be used predict the resale price of a car based a variety of characteristics.
 Accompanying the shiny app is an Rstudio presentation that explains this project.